admb-project/admb/docs/install/QuickStartMacOS.md

-# ADMB Project
+# ADMB Quick Start MacOS

 *ADMB-12.1*
 *Released December 27, 2019*

-Installing and using ADMB from binary zip distributions for Unix operating systems such as Linux and MacOS.
+Describe downloading, installing and using ADMB from binary release for MacOS.

 ---

 Prerequisites
 -------------

-The following programs are required to be installed on the local computer.
+For MacOS, XCode must be installed on the local computer.

-For MacOS,

-* XCode

 Quick Start